 Here’s how to know termites are destroying your home.

-There are plenty of ways to determine whether or not termites are ripping through your property, but the most common signs of termite damage include:
+There are plenty of ways to determine whether or not termites are ripping through your property, but the most common signs of termites in your walls include:

 • Tiny little holes in wooden construction materials, furniture, door jams, etc. Most of the damage done by termites is from the inside so signs won’t be all that obvious at first, but you’ll feel the hollowness of the wood, and empty layers, and will then begin to nurse more obvious signs of damage.